Scientific journal

 Rajkumar, H. – Ganesan, N. D.

-Evaluation of in vitro survivability and bioavailability of cobalamin containing Limosilactobacillus reuteri on incorporation in finger millet based cereal bar
+Evaluation of in vitro survival and bioavailability of cobalamin-containing Limosilactobacillus reuteri incorporated into finger millet-based cereal bar

 Nandhini Devi Ganesan, Centre for Food Technology, Faculty of Technology, Anna University, Sardar Patel Road, Guindy, 600025 Chennai, India.
 E-mail: projectsagnlabs@gmail.com